 There are some non-profits that have operated successfully for many years.
 It is essential that families perform due diligence investigating the stability and history of the non-profit, of the Master or Pooled Trust, before making the decision to participate in the Trust.

 In my state (Illinois), I often recommend the use of such a non-profit, a chapter of the Arc of Illinois.
-I suggest that you contact an Alliance Attorney in your state for similarly individualized recommendations.
+I suggest that you contact a Special Needs Alliance Attorney in your state for similarly individualized recommendations.
 Another suggestion is that you contact your state Arc chapter for a recommendation.
 In some states, the state Arc actually serves as trustee.

 Some things to consider in selecting a non-profit trustee: